naviqore/documentation/Writerside/topics/implementation/public-transit-service.md

 is resolved by the `GtfsToRaptorConverter` by applying the `GtfsRoutePartitioner`, which splits GTFS routes into " sub-routes".
 These sub-routes group trips that share identical stop sequences, ensuring compatibility with RAPTOR’s routing model.
-During post-processing, when the routing results are returned to the user, the sub-routes are converted back into the original GTFS routes to maintain user-friendly responses (TODO: Where is this happening? in the RAPTOR or in the service?).
+During post-processing, when the routing results are returned to the user, the sub-routes are converted back into the original GTFS routes to maintain user-friendly responses.

 ### Transfer Generation